Salary Hike & CTC Hike Calculator

 Monthly Increase: ₹16,667

 Note that CTC is not the same as in-hand salary.
 Your actual take-home pay will be lower after deductions for PF, professional tax, income tax, and other withholdings.
-Use a salary in-hand calculator to estimate your actual take-home from the new CTC.
+Use our Salary In-Hand Calculator to estimate your actual take-home from the new CTC.

 Understanding CTC vs In-Hand Salary